Long Term Care Options

 All of us remain committed to protecting and caring for your loved one.
 We are family, and we are here for you.

-Starting July 13, we are allowing limited outdoor visits with residents and their loved ones.
+Starting July 13, we began allowing limited outdoor visits with residents and their loved ones.
 To protect the safety and health of all, we are requiring limits - listed below - and thank you for your patience.
 These guidelines have been developed following the Maine Center for Disease Control & Prevention (CDC) and Maine Department of Health & Human Services (DHHS) protocols for long term care facilities.

 You must call and schedule your visit.
 To request a visit, please call: